 The size of your Bud Box depends on whether you will be handling your livestock on foot, or on horseback.

-To encourage stock to enter the Bud Box the end panel should have open rails.
+To encourage stock to enter the Bud Box, the end panel on your Bud Box should have open rails.

-While the entry gate can be open railed as well, you can benefit from sheeting or tarping the entry gate.
-This will make it easier for your cattle to locate the open exit into the working alley.
+While the entry gate can be open railed as well, you can benefit from sheeting or covering the entry gate with a tarp.
+This will make it easier for your cattle to locate the entry into your working alley.

 The key design feature of a Bud Box is that the entry into the working alley is connected at 90 degrees to the latching end of the entry gate.